Sedbergh Hills Fell Race

 Sedbergh, United Kingdom • 17 Aug 2025

 The Sedbergh Hills Fell Race is a challenging 22.5 km (14 miles) fell running event held in Sedbergh, UK, starting and finishing at the People's Hall on Howgill Lane.
 Featuring a demanding 1830 m (6004 ft) of ascent across the vast, grassy Howgill Fells, the course includes steep climbs, fast running sections, and technical navigation through remote, pathless terrain.
-The race tests experienced fell runners with six checkpoints, including summits like Arant Haw, Castley Knotts, and The Calf, the highest point of the Howgills.
-Strict kit requirements and cut-off times apply, and GPS use is prohibited.
+The race tests experienced fell runners with six checkpoints, including summits like Arant Haw and The Calf, and requires full kit and navigational skills.
+Strict cut-offs and kit checks ensure safety.
 The event offers a tough classic fell running experience with a supportive atmosphere and refreshments at the finish.
 Visit the organization's website for the most recent information.

 Race information